 Woo Hoo!
 It’s time for another CASE the Designer Challenge with the Global Design Project.
-There are so many placed to find inspiration for the project we make.
+There are so many places to find inspiration for the project we make.
 I love the opportunity to create a project that’s inspired by the art of my fellow team members on GDP – always a joy.
 This week we are CASEing a Jar of Love project by Steffi Helmschrott, a talented Stampin’ Up! demonstrator in Germany.
 Here’s my card:

 When we CASE (Copy and Share Everything or Copy and Selectively Edit), we find inspiration in a project – theme, color combinations, layout, products used – and create our own project by making changes to make it our own.
 When CASEing, it’s important to give credit to the original designer – it doesn’t take away from your project at all.
 As you can tell, I was inspired the floral theme of Steffi’s card – I love the layout and the long, slender shape of her card.